juanpc2018/How-to-convert-Imacon-Photo-343-to-646-868-969-Hasselblad-X1-X5/README.md

 Other problem of Imacon Scanners is that were designed around a CFL bulb No longer manufactured by Osram </br>
 Newer bulbs are "better" have more lumens for the same watts, brighter </br>
-Most Newer bulbs have a lower quality [CRI](https://en.wikipedia.org/wiki/Color_rendering_index), but [KinoFlo KF55 pag.8](https://kinoflo-lighting.com/downloads/Kino-Flo-Lighting-Catalog.pdf) have CRI 95 [Color Rendering Index](https://en.wikipedia.org/wiki/Color_rendering_index) "Higher Quality" </br>
+Most Newer bulbs have a lower quality [CRI](https://en.wikipedia.org/wiki/Color_rendering_index), but KinoFlo KF55 [pag.8](https://kinoflo-lighting.com/downloads/Kino-Flo-Lighting-Catalog.pdf) have CRI 95 [Color Rendering Index](https://en.wikipedia.org/wiki/Color_rendering_index) "Higher Quality" </br>

-Imacon CCD sensor requires a 2-stop down .6 lower light / exposure using a Newer 280lux output bulb, </br>
+Imacon CCD sensor requires a [2-stop down .6](https://en.wikipedia.org/wiki/Stopping_down) lower light / exposure using Newer 280lux output bulb, </br>
 brighter bulb without attenuation would give wrong exposure "too dark" if negative was exposed & developed properly </br>
 internal Ballast is factory calibrated to attenuate older lower output bulb 230lux </br>
 Imacon ballast has 2x 10-turn trim pots, output can be calibrated, but... </br>